gdv/resume/resume.md

 He has obtained some preliminary results on the computational complexity of the problem, and he has designed some efficient algorithms.

-### Gene regulatory network

-A fundamental step towards understanding protein production regards the relations among various genes that are in DNA.
-Briefly, when a gene is active it can activate or inhibit some other genes.
-More precisely, genes constitute a regulatory network where some gene pairs are a action-reaction bond, where an action is the fact that a gene is active or inactive and a reaction is the fact that the expression of some gene is forced or forbidden.
-Such network can be represented by an oriented labeled graph.
-The candidate has studied the problem of inferring the network from experimental data and he has designed a heuristic.
-Moreover he has studied a simple combinatorial formulation of the problem, proving an explicit lower bound on the approximation factor that any efficient algorithm can possibly achieve.

 ### Graph Algorithms

 The second main area of research is designing efficient combinatorial